kallistisoft/M8WebFlow/README.md

 # M8 Headless Web Display

-This is alternative frontend for [M8 Headless](https://github.com/DirtyWave/M8HeadlessFirmware).
+This is alternative frontend for [M8 Headless](https://github.com/DirtyWave/M8HeadlessFirmware) that provides full Text-to-Speech support!

 It runs entirely in the browser and only needs to be hosted on a server to satisfy browser security policies.
 No network communication is involved.

-Try it out at https://derkyjadex.github.io/M8WebDisplay/.
+Try it out at https://m8flow.kallistisoft.com

 Features:

+- In browser TTS coverage of all M8 functions (Google Chrome and Edge)
 - Render the M8 display
 - Route M8's audio out to the default audio output
 - Keyboard and gamepad input